 In more severe cases, where the physician’s actions lead the College to have concerns about conduct or competence, the matter may be referred to another College committee for a discipline hearing.
 Issues with physical or mental health may be referred to the committee responsible for assessing the physician’s fitness to practise.

 The CMPA has seen College complaints recently about statements made by physicians during COVID-19 on platforms such as Twitter, Facebook, Instagram, and personal blogs.
 Media outlets are also asking physicians for their opinions during the pandemic.
 If you’re thinking of posting comments online or granting a media interview:

-- Review the CMPA’s advocacy resources, available on the CMPA’s COVID-19 Hub.
-The CMPA encourages physicians to speak out on issues in a professional and respectful manner, provide an informed perspective, and follow any applicable institutional or College policies to ensure appropriate channels are used.
+- The CMPA encourages physicians to speak out on issues in a professional and respectful manner, provide an informed perspective, and follow any applicable institutional or College policies to ensure appropriate channels are used.

 - Take a pause before making any posts or comments live.
 With emotions running high during the pandemic, it can be easy to respond angrily if you read something you think is disinformation.
 Give your emotions time to cool before pressing send, and remember that social media posts are not private.
 Anything you post should be considered public and permanent.

 - Be aware that some Colleges have issued guidance about online statements during the pandemic.
 For example, the College of Physicians and Surgeons of Ontario reminds physicians that their comments or actions may lead to public or patient harm if their opinion does not align with information from public health agencies or governments.1

 The CMPA will generally assist members with College complaints relating to the professional practice of medicine, but will generally not assist with complaints arising primarily from business or personal issues, such as matters relating to advertising, rental or leasing disputes, employment issues, or marital and family disputes.

 The bottom line